MemoryDisaggregation/FineMem/README.md

 > python3 size_alloc.py
 > python3 thread_alloc.py
 ```

+It is recommended to use nohup or tmux to ensure uninterrupted long-term execution.
+If the scripts terminate abnormally, please first run ./scripts/fresh_all.sh to reset both memory-node and compute-node configurations.

 ### DM KV-Store System

 Similar to the microbenchmark scripts, ​​these​​ scripts can also be ​​executed from node 0 with a single command​​.